FAQ

 Is this like Reddit?

 Structurally, a little.
 People vote on things.
 But nobody submits links.
-Everything comes in automatically from curated blog directories.
+Everything comes in automatically from RSS feeds of thousands of curated blogs.
 There's no self-promotion, no karma farming, no moderators removing your post because it violated rule 7b.

 Why "Bubbles"?